obsoletenerd/Storytime/README.md

 # Storytime

-A quick and dirty LLM-based story generator for my kids.
+A little Flask-based LLM-backed story generator for my kids, hosted on an Raspberry Pi so anyone in the house can access it from their mobile devices.

 Absolutely not ready for production but "works on my machine".

-I host this on a Raspberry Pi so I can access it from my phone when tucking them in, and it talks to Ollama on my desktop to locally/privately generate stories.
-If my desktop isn't turned on, we can optionally select Mistral/Anthropic/OpenAI as alternate generation sources via the modular system included.
+I run Ollama at home on a beefy desktop with some big models on it, so when my desktop is on this app talks to Ollama to locally/privately generate stories.
+If my desktop isn't turned on, the integrated API-chooser means we can optionally select Mistral/Anthropic/OpenAI as alternate generation sources if we want to.

 Also optionally generates images using OpenAI image generation, then inserts them at the end of the story.

 ![Storytime Screenshot](https://github.com/obsoletenerd/Storytime/blob/main/StorytimeScreenshot.png?raw=true)

+## TODO
+- [ ] Check which API keys are present, and if Ollama is running, then only show valid options for LLM choice in pulldown